DanielaFlore/arch1-project2-nmaldonado2/project/README.md

 It is also important to note that the msp430 is very sensitive, so accidental double button clicks will cause the game to re-start, without you, maybe realizing it.
-I found the best way to avoid this is to lay the msp430 flat on the table and press down,
+I found the best way to avoid this is to lay the msp430 flat on the table and press down.
+I have also found that holding the button rather than quickly pressing it helps.
+Above all, just make sure that you aren't accidentally pressing the button twice, since mine has proven to be extremely sensitive.